Working with ADRs

 Creating ADRs

-govctl new adr "Use Redis for caching"
+govctl adr new "Use Redis for caching"

 This creates a TOML file in gov/adr/ with the decision context.